 Aims & Objectives.
-An ongoing Hubble observing program and coordinated SALT spectroscopic program are pioneering a new strong gravitational lens selection method, combining Herschel Space Observatory observations with multi-wavelength ancillary data, generating a large sample (~ 500 sources) of lens candidates and obtaining SALT spectroscopy and Hubble imaging (see figure) for the most promising ones.
+A recently completed Hubble observing program and coordinated SALT spectroscopic program have pioneered a new strong gravitational lens selection method.
+Combining Herschel Space Observatory observations with multi-wavelength ancillary data we obtained a large sample (~ 500 sources) of lens candidates and obtained SALT spectroscopy and Hubble imaging (see figure) for the most promising ones.
 This selection method has already proven to be highly effective and is providing the most interesting and accessible candidates for ALMA and IRAM-PdB/NOEMA follow-ups.

 In this project, the student will have the opportunity to work with archival multi-wavelength data as well as these new HST/SALT data in order to analyse the physical properties of these sources and their environment.
 There are a number of scientific questions that can be investigated by mean of these data as well as a number of different approaches that could be undertaken, some more theoretical other more based on observations.
 Therefore this project can accommodate more than one student projects.
-The envisaged work in this context could involve any of the followings:
+The envisaged work in this context could involve (and not be limited to) any of the followings:

-- 1. The construction of a cloud-based pipeline for the data reduction of the SALT and HST spectroscopic and photometric follow-ups of the lensing candidates. - 2.
-The actual data reduction of the SALT and HST data taken in the program mentioned above. - 3.
-The assessment of the nature of the phenomena by visually inspecting the spectra and the images to search for the presence of lensing features (e.g. the presence of overlapping spectra at a single pointing, the presence of multiple images or arcs in the HST images). - 4.
-For those objects in which it is possible to confirm the lensing nature, it will be possible to proceed to the lens modelling using tools available from the literature like pyautolens (Nightingale et al. 2018).
-In this way the image of the background galaxy will be reconstruct and the mass content of the galaxy acting as a lens will be constrained.
+- 1. The actual data reduction of the SALT data taken in the program mentioned above. - 2.
+The assessment of the nature of the phenomena by visually inspecting the spectra and the HST images to search for the presence of lensing features (e.g. the presence of overlapping spectra at a single pointing, the presence of multiple images or arcs in the HST images). - 3.
+The construction and analysis of the multi-wavelength SED of the observed objects. - 4.
+For those objects in which it is possible to confirm the lensing nature or where the lensing nature is highly probable, it will be possible to proceed to both modelling the lens and the lensed source using tools available from the literature like pyautolens (Nightingale et al. 2018).
+In this way the signal of the background object will become more visible and it will be possible to reconstruct the real image of the background galaxy.